JeffGiroux/f5_terraform/GCP/Standalone/README.md

   - ***Note***: Other items like BIG-IP password are stored in Google Cloud Secret Manager.
 Refer to the [Prerequisites](#prerequisites).
   - The BIG-IP instance will query Google Metadata API to retrieve the service account's token for authentication.
   - The BIG-IP instance will then use the secret name and the service account's token to query Google Metadata API and dynamically retrieve the password for device onboarding.
-- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) packages for the initial configuration.
+- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
-The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to Google Cloud Monitoring (old name StackDriver).
+The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to [F5 Beacon in F5 Cloud Services](https://f5.com/beacon-get-started), Google Cloud Monitoring (old name StackDriver), or many other consumers.
 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions
   - onboard.tpl - onboarding script which is run by startup-script (user data).
 It will be copied to **startup-script=*path-to-file*** upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
-  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes.
+  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes
-  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more.
+  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more
-  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more.
+  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more

 ## BYOL Licensing
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed: